iccmr-quantum/1st_isqcmc/index.md

 18:50 – 19:10: **Second Cornestone**
 - _Omar Costa Hamido_ (University of Plymouth, UK)

 Composed in 2020, _Second Cornestone_ is a piece for kamâncheh (an Iranian bowed string instrument) and music stands.
-The composer will introduce the piece, the quantum sotfware and inspiration, and will play a recording from the premiere, which took place at University of California, Irvine, USA.
+The composer will introduce the piece, the quantum sotfware and inspiration, and will play a recording from the premiere, which took place at the University of California, Irvine, USA.

 19:10 – 19:30: **Quantum Sound: A Live Performance of Superconducting Instruments**
 - _Spencer Topel_ Performer (Yale Quantum Institute, USA)